ZiadMansourM/notes/blog/2024-04-15-kubernetes/index.md

 ## 00_Foundation
 In this section we will provision the `VPC`, `Internet GW`, `Subnets`, `Elastic IPs`, `NAT Gateway`, `Route Tables`, `EKS Cluster`, `EKS Node Groups`, and `IAM` roles and policies needed.

+Note that provisioning the `00_foundation` took from me:
+- ~12 minutes to apply.
+- ~11 minutes to destroy.

 We will be using the following Terraform providers:
 - [AWS Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)